 Where traditional education meets innovative technology!

-In 2010, St. Christopher School initiated its “Edge Project,” a premier technological program designed to bring our school to the forefront of the convergence of technology and elementary education.
-By combining interactive whiteboards, associated peripherals, and educational software with extensive teacher training, St. Christopher School moved to enhance its traditional learning curriculum through the integration of technology in the classroom.
+St. Christopher School is proud of its premier technological program designed to bring our school to the forefront of the convergence of technology and elementary education.
+By combining interactive whiteboards, associated peripherals, and educational software with extensive teacher training, St. Christopher School enhances its traditional learning curriculum through the integration of technology in the classroom.

-Through the generosity of alumni and parent donors, each grade 1-6 classroom, as well as the computer lab, was outfitted with:
+Through the generosity of alumni and parent donors, each classroom, as well as the computer lab, is outfitted with:

 - 96” “eno” brand interactive whiteboards

 - ceiling-mounted speakers

 - desktop pc’s

 Teachers have undergone extensive training on the technology, exploring exciting ways to augment their already excellent curriculum.